NSPCC Speak out Stay Safe

 The NSPCC’s Speak out.
 Stay safe. programme is visiting our school to make sure our pupils have the knowledge and understanding they need to stay safe from abuse.

-I’m pleased to tell you that we will be working with the NSPCC, the UK’s leading children’s charity, who’ll be delivering their Speak out.
-Stay safe. programme on 6th October 2016.
 This is a nationwide programme for every primary-school-aged child in the UK and Channel Islands.
 With the help of their friendly mascot Buddy, they’ll be presenting an assembly and workshop to the children in our school.

 "NSPCC has helped me to build the confidence to tell people about my worries and problems."
 Child’s feedback